I remember being about 32 weeks pregnant and all the conversation at work switched from, "How ya feeling?" to "Are you packed yet?".

 Toiletries: toothbrush, toothpaste, shampoo, deodorant, brush, contact lens solution and case, glasses, chapstick, hairband or hair tie, hand sanitizer, or anything else your would take to stay over night somewhere.
 There are some gross moments that sometimes comes with birth so don't add chapped lips to them.

-Lanolin or nipple cream: If you're planning to breastfeed, take this along just in case the road is a little rocky.
+Lanolin or nipple cream: If you're planning to breastfeed, take nipple cream along just in case the road is a little rocky.

 Makeup: You can also add makeup to the list if that's important to you for photo ops.
 I didn't wear makeup because I thought it seemed petty and, "who the hell was I kidding?", but now I wish I had because I looked like death in those first photos – hot, puffy, death – so there are no first photo of me and each of my kids where I don't look completely awful.